elotroalex/chiens/_texts/translation.md

 - sulfur my brother, sulfur my blood
 - will spread in the most proud cities
 - its scented fragrances,
-- the charismas of its grace.
+- the charisma of its grace.

 - {:.sp} 3rd Whisper.